pytorch/pytorch/torch/csrc/jit/docs/serialization.md

 `PythonPrint` works by walking a `Graph` (the IR representation of either a `ClassType`'s method or raw `Function`) and emitting Python code that corresponds to it.
-The rules for emitting Python code are mostly straightforward uninteresting.
+The rules for emitting Python code are mostly straightforward and uninteresting.
 There are some extra pieces of information that `PythonPrint` tracks, however:

 **Class dependencies**.
 While walking the graph, `PythonPrint` keeps track of